sightmachine/sightmachine-sdk/docs/README.md

 Returns:
 > - **Pandas DataFrame**
 >   - A table with metadata about each machine.
-Notable info items are machine UI-based display name, Sight Machine internal name, machine type, and factory location.
 There are 10 total columns.

-**Examples:**
+Examples:

 *Note that this example is truncated because the output table is too large to display clearly.*